Jump to accessibility statement Jump to content

 Developing a whole-classroom programme for mainstream upper-primary classrooms

-Our Conversation for Social Interaction (CoSI) programme is designed for whole-class delivery and supports both Personal Social Health and Economics (PSHE) targets regarding relationships and mental health, as well as meeting the following Spoken English statutory requirements:
+Our Conversation for Social Interaction (CoSI) programme is designed for whole-class delivery and supports both Personal Social Health and Economics (PSHE) / Relationships and Health Education (RHE) targets regarding relationships and mental health, as well as meeting the following Spoken English statutory requirements:

 • maintain attention and participate actively in collaborative conversations, staying on